Can Yaman: Career

-From 2018 to 2019, he played one of the lead roles "Can Divit” in the Turkish romantic comedy series Erkenci Kuş (Daydreamer) opposite Demet Özdemir.
+From 2018 to 2019, he played the lead role in the Turkish romantic comedy series Erkenci Kuş.
 He received several acting national awards and nominations including international Murex d'Or award for this series.

-Υaman played the lead role Özgür Atasoy in the Turkish short series Bay Yanlış (Mr. Wrong).
-The series is produced by Gold Film, directed by Deniz Yorulmazer, with a script by Aslı Zengin and Banu Zengin Tak.
+Υaman played the lead role in the Turkish short series Bay Yanlış.
+The series was produced by Gold Film, directed by Deniz Yorulmazer.
 It premiered on FOX in June 2020.
-For this series Yaman was nominated for Best Actor in Foreign Series at LATAM PRODU 2020 Awards.
+For this series, he was nominated for Best Actor in Foreign Series at LATAM PRODU 2020 Awards.